COVID-19 – Taxes, labour, driver’s licence, immigration: what to keep in mind (1)

 Driving tests and ability assessments

-However, you can pay to renew your permit at your banking institution or by mail.
+If your sticker is up for renewal, you can pay at your financial institution or by mail.
 Your certificate and sticker will be mailed to you when normal activities resume.
 In the meantime, police forces will take the situation into account.
 Keep the sticker even if it has expired.

 Foreign students whose CAQ has expired may extend their stay until December 31, 2020.
 They must apply to the federal government for an extension.
 They do not have to enclose a new CAQ.